blazst/blazst/README.md

 ### Form Handling

-Choose between basic access or opt for additional consultations.
-Two forms, powered by react-hook-form, allow users to submit data to the API seamlessly.
+Two quite big forms, powered by react-hook-form, allow users to submit data to the API seamlessly.

 ### Backend Processing

 Backend crunches numbers based on formulas.
 The frontend fetches and displays data on a dashboard with charts, evaluations, and a downloadable PDF report.
-The backend is Python with FastAPI, project Dockerized.
+The backend is Python with FastAPI, project is Dockerized.

 ### Consultations Logic